LANDIS-II-Foundation/Extension-PnET-Succession/deploy/v5.1_installers/README.txt

 Official extension name: "Output Biomass Reclass v3.2" This version is the same as the most recent official release of v3.1.

+** Root Rot **
+Version: 1.1-b1
+Official extension name: "Root Rot v1.1"
+This version is the same as the most recent official release of v1.0.

 ** SCRAPPLE **
 Version: 3.3-b1
 Official extension name: "SCRAPPLE v3.3"